 My generation (Gen X) is probably the first to have the option to travel almost anywhere in the world.

 We take it for granted now, but there was a time when international travel was reserved exclusively for the rich.

-Also, many countries 40 or 50 years ago were off limits due to communism, war or because there was no feasible means to get there.
+Also, many countries 40 or 50 years ago were off limits due to communism, war or because there were no feasible means to get there.

 Not only that, but thanks to technology and the internet, there’s an opportunity to make money online while travelling and doing the things you love.